mosesborore/wallpaper-downloader/README.md

 ![How the anchor is describe on the website](/img/anchor_tag.png)

-if you're on linux: start by activating the virtual environment *source linux_env/bin/activate*, then *python main.py* On windows: start by *env\scripts\activate*, then *python main.py*
+if you're on linux: create virtual environment, install the _requirements.txt_. then *source linux_env/bin/activate*, finally *python main.py*
+On windows: start by *env\scripts\activate*, then *python main.py*

 ![code in](/img/screenshot.png)